 “I’m fine,” Pepper said.
 “The world didn’t end when she died, and it’s not going to bother me if you don’t show up.
 She hated funerals anyway, and it’s not like she went out of her way to get on your good side.”

 Holy fuck, Pepper thought.
 This didn’t seem as incomprehensible to her as it should have–all matter was largely empty space after all, and if all of that empty space were gone, the entirety of humanity would barely fill the bottom of a teacup.
-What actually bothered her about it was the implication that, in violation of any and all natural laws, Dheania could change size in that way at will, into any shape she wanted, and that she could do so without any restrictions or consequences.
+What bothered her about it was the implication that, in violation of any and all natural laws, Dheania could change size in that at will, into any shape she wanted, and could do so without any restrictions or consequences.
 She could be in the room without you ever knowing, she thought.
-Hell, she good get inside you….
+She could be here right now, watching me like a fly on the wall, and I’d never know.
+She could slip between your cells….

 Another odd feeling crept over her.
 She felt as if what she had just read was forbidden, as if it were an ancient secret kept from man for countless eons.
 It was a feeling she shouldn’t have, a feeling that she couldn’t explain.
 There was nothing overtly threatening about what she was reading, nothing that should convey terror or guilt, especially not for her; yet still she felt these emotions, or at least thought she did, and she felt them so strongly that they were almost a manifestation themselves.
 It was becoming clear to her why Deni had been so on edge.

-Get over yourself, she thought.
-She reminded herself that it was nonsense.
+Get over yourself, Pepper, she thought.
+It was nonsense.
 There were no curses.
-There were no gods, no spooks, no devils or demons.
+There were no gods, no ghosts, and no devas, devils or demons.
 There was nothing in the night that wasn’t there in the light of day.
-That was all magical thinking–the ignorant man’s explanation for perfectly normal things he can’t understand.
-Everything that existed had an explanation rooted in reason and logic.
+That was all magical thinking–the ignorant man’s explanation for perfectly mundane.
+Everything that existed had an explanation, and that explanation was rooted in reality, reason and simple logic.

-But here you are, jumping at shadows like a brat without a nightlight, she thought.
-She couldn’t deny that she felt terror, like something sinister was now watching her from a distance, stalking her from just out of sight.
+But here you are, jumping at shadows like a brat without a nightlight.
+She couldn’t deny that she felt terror, like something sinister was now watching her, staring her down from the distance, stalking her from beyond the realm of reason and out of sight.
 It wasn’t rational and she knew it, but then again neither was the thing in those pictures.
-You’ve gotten yourself into one hell of a mess, she thought.
-But suck it up.
+You’ve gotten yourself into one hell of a mess, she told herself.
+But suck it up, girl.
+It’s a fucking book.
 No one has ever been killed by a book.

-She is the weakest of the Three, but even to lesser gods her power is beyond comprehension.
-She has ended life many times on this world as well as the ones that came before.
+She is the weakest of the Three, but even to lesser Gods Her power is beyond their grasp.
+She hath oft ended life itself on this world, and ever the more so on the worlds that came before.

-t was a drawing of the Beast from her aunt’s nightmares.
+It was a drawing of the Beast from her aunt’s nightmares.
 However, this drawing seemed far more grotesque than the copy Jacob had sent–the Beast was laying on a massively swollen belly, each head joined at he nape of the neck with their mouths opened as wide as possible.
 Thick crimson tongues hung from each jaw, sprawling forward across the ground before it.
-The eyes were almost blank–in a fearsome way–with only a tiny pupil in each, all focused on something small before it, something that she could clearly tell was a person standing before it with its arms outstretched, ready to let himself fall willingly into the middle head’s maw.
+The eyes were almost blank–in a fearsome way–with only a tiny pupil in each, all focused on something miniscule just beyond the center mass of bright red muscle.
+Whatever it was was so small that it at first seemed to be without form, but after a moment of strained eyes and intense concentration she realized to her horror what it was: a man, his arms outstretched, kneeling before the Beast and readied to fall of his own free will onto the tongue of the monster before him.

-And just like the writing itself, the feelings of disgust and fear she felt about that drawing seemed more prominent than the faded ink could possibly portray.
+And just as before, the feelings of disgust and fear she felt about that drawing seemed more prominent than the faded ink could possibly portray.
 It was a visceral reaction–almost primordial in nature–a feeling of deep, overwhelming dread that she could only guess was hardwired into her mind.
 Still, she refused to accept it all, even though it was undeniably real, even though she couldn’t begin to explain any of it.

-She turned the page, only to be met with a detailed ink drawing of the symbol on the binder.
+She turned the page, only to be met with a detailed ink drawing of the same symbol as on the binder.
 Beneath it was a description, not incorporated into the main text:

-The Fear’s Crucifix, the mark of Dheania, stolen from the Primal that roamed the world of ice and fire.
-Those who take the mark upon themselves belong to her for eternity, and they will know nothing but pain, and suffering, and unending even in death, both in this life, and in the nightmare that waits us all.
+The Fear’s Crucifix, the mark of Dheania, that She stole from the Primal of old.
+They who take this mark upon themselves shall belong to Her for-ever, and they shall know only hopelessness, and suffering, and horror ever-lasting even in death–and yet therein still lieth the fate of us all.

 Pepper cringed.
 Most religions were kind enough to give you an out from damnation–eternal or not, the worst afterlives were usually reserved for terrible people and unbelievers.
 But this god not only condemned those who followed her, but it seemed she did so to everyone.
 She knew there were gods in some myths that were obnoxious or even evil–Greek mythology was rife with rape by the divine–but something so utterly demonic was not the trait of any deity she could recall.

-Those who fall in favor of Dheania may be granted respite, if but for a short time.
-They will no longer have the mind of a man, for such is lost the second they are taken.
-It was in this manner that she brought forth the bladed man and returned him to the desert between Sarmatia and Donghu.
-With the weakest of slights he slew his family and cut out their eyes, and their their tongues, and he mounted their bodies on the gate posts, offering their souls to the Maiden in White.
-And when Dheania stood before him in silver garb he kissed her, and took her hand, and with the foulness of his heart reborne he swore to her his everlasting obedience.
+Those who win Dheania’s favor may be granted respite, if but for a short time.
+They shall have no more the mind of a man, for such is lost the moment they are taken.
+She in this manner brought forth the bladed man, and sent him again to the desert between Scythia and Donghu.
+And for the weakest of slights he slew his own, and cut out their eyes, and their tongues, and he hanged their bodies from the gate posts, and offered their souls to the Maiden in White.
+And when She stood before him, he kissed Her, and took Her hand, and with his abominable heart reborn he swore to Her his everlasting faith.

 “The fuck?”
-She’d heard of the bladed man before–both her aunt and the prophecy mentioned him–but what struck her were the locations.
-The Sarmatians were an ancient tribe in western Asia, while the Donghu were a nomadic nation in what was now northern China.
-There was no desert in this region–it was a vast grassland called the steppes–but there was once a nation there that had left little trace in the history books: the Xiongnu Empire, which existed around the time of the Han Dynasty.
+She’d heard of the bladed man before–both her aunt and the prophecy had mentioned him–but what struck her were the locations.
+Scythia was an ancient territory in Central Eurasia–one that came into conflict with the Romans and ancient Greeks–while the Donghu was a nomadic nation inhabiting what present-day northern China.
+There was no desert in this region–it was dominated by a vast grassland called the steppes–but there was once a nation there that had left little trace in the history books: the Xiongnu Empire, which existed around the time of the Han Dynasty, and which was only known through the latter’s records.
 But if that were the case, then the man who attacked Roderigo would have been more than two thousand years old.

 At that moment the sheer enormity of the book became too daunting.
 She was only a few pages in, but the writing didn’t seem to have any stops, and those old letters, and that vague language were already driving her up the wall.
 It couldn’t possibly span the entirety of a book that size–no person could keep up the charade that long–and while she knew rationally that the worst that would happen would be a headache, she couldn’t explain why she felt so terrified.
 If it continued like this for even another page, there would be no way that she have been able last the entire tome.